 Therefore, an increase in interest rates, not implemented - in full or in part - in the regulatory WACC, could have negative effects on the assets and on the economic and financial situation of the Italgas Group.

-At full performance, Italgas aims to maintain a debt ratio between a fixed rate and variable rate to minimise the risk of rising interest rates, with a goal being a fixed-rate and variable-rate debt composition of approximately 2/3 for fixed-rate and 1/3 for variable-rate.
+At full performance, Italgas aims to maintain a debt ratio between a fixed rate and variable rate to minimise the risk of rising interest rates.

 Credit risk is the exposure to potential losses arising from counterparties failing to fulfil their obligations.
-Default or delayed payment of amounts owed may have a negative impact on the financial results and financial situation of Italgas.
+Failure to pay or late payment of the fees due may negatively affect Italgas' financial results and financial situation.

-The rules for customer access to the gas distribution service are established by ARERA and set out in the Network Codes, namely, in documents that establish, for each type of service, the rules regulating the rights and obligations of the parties involved in the process of providing said services and contain contractual conditions that reduce the risk of non-compliance by customers, such as the provision of bank or insurance guarantees on first request.
+The rules for customer access to the gas distribution service are established by ARERA and set out in the Network Codes, documents that establish, for each type of service, the rules regulating the rights and obligations of the parties involved in the process of providing services themselves and contain contractual conditions that reduce the risk of default by customers, such as the provision of bank or insurance guarantees on first request.

-As at 31 December 2017 there were no significant credit risks.
-Note however that, on average, 94% of trade receivables are settled by their due date and over 99% within the 4 days thereafter, confirming the primary reliability of business customers.
+As at 31 December 2020 there were no significant credit risks.
+Note however that, on average, 95% of trade receivables relating to gas distribution are settled at maturity and over 99% within the following 4 days, confirming the primary reliability of customers.
+Receivables from various assets represent a non-significant portion for the Company.

 Italgas aims, in financial terms, at establishing a financial structure that, in line with its business objectives, ensures an adequate level in terms of the duration and composition of the debt.
 The achievement of this financial structure will take place through the monitoring of certain key parameters, such as the ratio between debt and the RAB, the ratio between short-term and medium-/long-term debt, the ratio between fixed rate and floating rate debt and the ratio between bank credit granted and bank credit used.